A Publication of Separation of Church and State Law Ministry.

 - reflect a lack of understanding of the true history of the First Amendment;

-- reflect the CCRC revised history of the First Amendment;
+- reflect the “Christian” revised history of the First Amendment;

 - misrepresent what church/state establishment meant when the Constitution and First Amendment were adopted;

-- misrepresent what Thomas Jefferson, for example, stood for (a secular state with complete separation of church and state);
+- misrepresent what Thomas Jefferson, for example, stood for (He stood for a secular state with complete separation of church and state);

 - disregard and go contrary to Bible principles concerning church, state, and the relationship God desires between church and state;

 I wish to make one other point: I believe that freeing 501(c)(3) non-profit organizations to become active in politics will unleash liberal 501(c(3) organizations–atheist, secular, and religious–who will fight for liberal candidates, and that those organizations substantially outnumber and have much more money and power than the conservative churches who constantly attack the rule.
-Those organizations include Planned Parenthood (an organization that gets a lot of government money) and many many other liberal organizations and churches who will support liberal candidates.
+Those liberal organizations include Planned Parenthood, Inc. (an organization that gets a lot of government money), the Church of Wicca, Inc. and many many other incorporated 501(c)(3) organizations and churches who will support liberal candidates.

 Links to some articles: Trump Vow: ‘Totally Destroy’ 501(c)(3) Political Activity Ban, February 3, 2017.
 President Trump vowed to He signed an executive order easing restrictions on religious participation in politics.
 See Trump signs executive order to ease restrictions on religious participation in politics, May 4, 2017.
 TRUMP RELAXES 501(C)(3) POLITICAL ACTIVITY RULES, May 5, 2017.